scaleoutsean/eseries-perf-analyzer/README.md

 rack26u25-ef600  | 2022-12-06 06:17:08,380 - collector - INFO - Time interval: 60.0000 Time to collect and send: 00.2645 Iteration: 2
 ```

-- Above we see that our E-Series API is being accessed, array ("folder" is remnant of old WSP function) information sent to InfluxDB and iterations show two successful rounds of collection (enabled with `-i`)
+- Above we see that our E-Series API is being accessed, array ("folder" is a remnant of old WSP function) information sent to InfluxDB and iterations show two successful rounds of collection (enabled with `-i`)
 - To stop all Collector containers when `-d` is used, run `docker-compose stop $CONTAINER_NAME`.
 To stop and *remove* the container, use `down $CONTAINER_NAME`:

 ```sh